mayorD19/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-A file that hides trhe "bin" pattern
-18-A script to siaplay all the lines of a file starting with letters 19-A script that replaces some characters to others 20-A script that removes all letters c and C from input
+18-A script to siaplay all the lines of a file starting with letters 19-A script that replaces some characters to others 20-A script that removes all letters c and C from input 21-A script that reverses its input